 The Cape Town Museum of Childhood and Orms Cape Town School of Photography have collaborated for the past four years to present a smartphone photography project that targets high school learners in Cape Town.
 The aim of #EduSnap is to connect youth from various communities, provide them with smartphone photography skills and expose them to the field of photography.
-This year, Grade 8-12 learners from various high schools in the Klipfontein and Metro South Districts of Cape Town were invited to participate in this project.
+The photographs captured by the high school learners in 2022 are currently being exhibited at the museum until the end of March 2023.

 School Group Visits

 We offer a programme for schools who would like to do group visits to our museum.
-School group visits are run on Tuesdays and are appropriate for children of all ages from pre-school to matric.
+School group visits are run on Tuesdays and are best suited to grade 3 and grade 4 learners.
 School group visits are limited to 30 children per visit.

 School visits to the museum are free, however, we encourage school groups that have the means to make a donation toward our museum school visit programme to support visits from less privileged schools.